MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

 ---
-description: Your job does not end with ensuring your site runs great across Microsoft Edge and Android.
-Even though Device Mode is able to simulate a range of other devices like iPhones, we encourage you to check out solutions for emulation provided by other browsers.
+description: Your job doesn't end with making sure your site runs great across Microsoft Edge and Android.
+Even though Device Mode can simulate a range of other devices such as smart phones, we encourage you to check out solutions for emulation provided by other browsers.
 title: Emulate and test other browsers
 author: MSEdgeTeam
 ms.author: msedgedevrel